yct37785/One-For-All/README.md

 - The shared Framework
 - Shared configuration and scripts

-at the same time.
+It ignores DevApp and any other app folders under `apps/`.

 ## 4. Update app metadata
-Inside your new app folder, update the following files.
+Inside your new app folder, update the following files:

 ### package.json
-Set the app name to match your new app:
+Set the app name to match your new app (note casing):
 ```
 {
   "name": "mynewapp"